 This posture of prayer is facilitated through abstaining from food.
 Fasting appears throughout the Old and New Testaments in many forms, from a partial restriction in diet to complete abstinence from food and water.
-Biblical fasts are undertaken both as individual disciplines and corporate acts.3 Our Lord addressed fasting as a practical fact with his disciples, as did the early teaching of The Didache.4 Though it is common throughout Scripture and generations of Christian practice, fasting fell out of favor and observance over the centuries.5 This negative connotation dates back, in part, to a reaction against the extreme asceticism and legalism in the Middle Ages.6 Nevertheless, there is support from the English Reformers for fasting.
-The Second Book of Homilies contains a two-part sermon on the discipline, which it describes as a "particular good work, whose commendation is both in the Law and the Gospel," even emphasizing "that we ought to fast is a truth more manifest than that it should here need to be proved."7
+Biblical fasts are undertaken both as individual disciplines and corporate acts.
+Our Lord addressed fasting as a practical fact with his disciples, as did the early teaching of The

-2 Anglican Church in North America, The Book of Common Prayer (Anglican Liturgy Press, 2019), 689.
+&lt;sup>2 Anglican Church in North America, The Book of Common Prayer (Anglican Liturgy Press, 2019), 689.